dasch-swiss/dsp-tools/docs/developers/code-quality-tools.md

 - [yapf](https://pypi.org/project/yapf/):
   Autoformatter that can be configured to support different styles.

-### Tools specialized on parts of the code
+### Specialized formatters

+Some tools focus on a certain part of the code, e.g. docstrings or imports:

 - [isort](https://pypi.org/project/isort/):
   Sorts imports alphabetically, and separates them into sections, according to their type.

-# TODO
+TODO !!!

 - [pydocstyle](https://pypi.org/project/pydocstyle/):
-  static analysis tool for checking compliance with Python docstring conventions. pydocstyle supports most of PEP 257 out of the box, but it should not be considered a reference implementation.
+  Static analysis tool for checking compliance with Python docstring conventions.
+  Pydocstyle supports most of PEP 257 out of the box, but it should not be considered a reference implementation.
 - [pydocstringformatter](https://pypi.org/project/pydocstringformatter/):
   A docstring formatter that follows PEP8 and PEP257 but makes some of the more 'controversial' elements of the PEPs optional.
   Can be configured for other styles as well.